-Standards of Compliance Focus Questions: Look-Fors: ECEs: 2.
-An annual operational plan drawn from the three-year SSIP Is there an existing Three- Year Standards-based School Improvement Plan?
-Is there an Annual Operational Plan drawn from the SSIP?
-Standards-based three-year school planning Annual school planning Annual Operational Plan SSIP Minutes of the planning meetings
+Standards of Focus Questions: Look-Fors: ECEs: Compliance 2.
+An annual - Is there an existing - Standards-based - Annual Operational Plan operational plan Three- Year three-year school - SSIP drawn from the three-year SSIP Standards-based School Improvement Plan? - Is there an Annual Operational Plan drawn from the SSIP? planning - Annual school - Minutes of the planning meetings